missionpinball/mpf-docs/docs/config/high_score.md

 Single value, type: `time string (ms)`
 ([Instructions for entering time strings](instructions/time_strings.md)).
 Default: `4s`

 How long should the award slide be displayed?
+If you are not using an award slide, you should set this to 0.

 ### defaults: